gusavila92/java-android-websocket-client/README.md

 - Sec-WebSocket-Key
 - Sec-WebSocket-Version

-If you wish to include more headers, like *Origin*, you can pass a *Map* to the constructor; otherwise, just pass *null*.
+If you wish to include more headers, like *Origin*, you can add them using ```addHeader(String key, String value)``` method.

-When an Exception occurs, the library calls onException and automatically closes the socket.
+When an Exception occurs, the library calls ```onException(Exception e)```.

-When you are finished using the WebSocket, you can call ```client.close()``` to close the connection.
+When you are finished using the WebSocket, you can call ```webSocketClient.close()``` to close the connection.

+## Automatic reconnection
+Automatic reconnection is supported through ```enableAutomaticReconnection(long waitTimeBeforeReconnection)``` method.
+Every time an *IOException* occurs, ```onException(Exception e)``` method is called and automatically a new connection is created and started.
+For performance reasons, between every reconnection intent you should specify a wait time before trying to reconnect again, using ```waitTimeBeforeReconnection``` parameter.

+## Timeouts
+Connect and read timeouts are supported through ```setConnectTimeout(int connectTimeout)``` and ```setReadTimeout(int readTimeout)```.
+If one of those timeouts expires, ```onException(Exception e)``` is called.
+If automatic reconnection is enabled, a new connection could be established automatically.

+Connect timeout is used in establishing a TCP connection between this client and the server.
+Read timeout is used when this WebSocket Client doesn't received data for a long time.
+A server could send data periodically to ensure that the underlying TCP connection is not closed unexpectedly due to an idle connection, and this read timeout is designed for this purpose.

 ## ws and wss
 This library supports secure and insecure WebSockets.
 You just need to define the scheme as *wss* or *ws* (case-sensitive) into the URI.